-The APVMA is an Australian government statutory authority established in 1993 to centralise the registration of all agricultural and veterinary chemical products into the Australian marketplace.
-Previously each State and Territory government had its own system of registration.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) is an Australian Government statutory authority established in 1993 to centralise the registration of all agricultural and veterinary (agvet) chemical products into the Australian marketplace.
+Previously each state and territory government had its own system of registration.
 The APVMA was previously known as the National Registration Authority (NRA).

 The authority's principal responsibilities are described in the Agricultural and Veterinary Chemicals (Administration) Act 1992 and the Agricultural and Veterinary Chemicals Code Act 1994.